-There is a meme floating around the internet recently about how 4 become the most productive time of day, which is very interesting since that time has always been associated with bad things happening – as in “nothing good ever happens after 2 am,” right?
+There is a recent meme floating around the internet about how 4 becomes the most productive time of day, which is very interesting since that time has always been associated with bad things happening – as in “nothing good ever happens after 2 am,” right?

 But I digress.
-In our ever-expanding quest to become more and more productive, more and more competitive, and more and more competent than just about everyone else, we are seeing rafts and rafts of content being created about how great it is to get up early in the morning.
-Everywhere you look, everywhere you turn, productivity seems to have become the golden grail.
+In our ever-expanding quest to become more productive, more competitive, and more competent than just about everyone else, we are seeing rafts and rafts of content being created about how great it is to get up early in the morning.
+Everywhere you look and turn, productivity seems to have become the golden grail.
 Many electrons are shed, espousing the wonder of getting up earlier and earlier (although none of the articles ever mention what time people are supposed to go to bed to support this ungodly wake-up time, we can figure it out.)

-Let’s say that, according to many knowledgeable people, both those who really know something about science and those who don’t, that 4 am the most productive time of the day.
+Let’s say that, according to many knowledgeable people, both those who really know something about science and those who don’t, 4 am is the most productive time of the day.
 Assuming that you will need some time to wake up, freshen up, maybe put on a pot of coffee or something, then you really need to be up at 330am.
 Let’s also do some sleep research.
-Many of these same people, or other well versed in the study of sleep, say that you need at least 7 to 8 hours of sleep every night (since you can’t really make up sleep).
-If that is the case, then our ultra-high performer who wakes up at 330am needs to be asleep by a geriatric 8:30 pm.
+Many of these same people, or others well versed in the study of sleep, say that you need at least 7 to 8 hours of sleep every night (since you can’t really make up sleep).
+If that is the case, our ultra-high performer who wakes up at 330 am must be asleep by a geriatric 8:30 pm.
 That’s asleep.
-So let’s say that you need, oh I don’t know, maybe 30 minutes to get to sleep after you get to bed.
+So let’s say that you need, oh, I don’t know, maybe 30 minutes to get to sleep after you get to bed.
 This means that you’re ultra high powered, super productive, amazingly prolific executive needs to go beddy-bye at 8 pm.

 Since when did going to bed at 8 pm become a manly executive trait?
 No, we never hear about that.
 I bet that the reality is that most of these executives and other high performers in the news can easily afford to go to bed at 8 pm because they have legions of minions to do work for them.
 So just waking up at 4 am is not going to make you like Tim Cook.

 Here’s the problem, though.
-Once everyone else figures out that waking up at 330am is awesome, then THEY will start doing it too.
-Eventually, everyone who used only to start bugging you at 8 or 9 am will start bugging you at 4 am because everyone else will be up at that time as well.
+Once everyone else realizes that waking up at 330am is awesome, then THEY will start doing it too.
+Eventually, everyone who used only to start bugging you at 8 or 9 am will start bugging you at 4 am because everyone else will also be up at that time.
 Suddenly, your 4 am no longer distraction-free.

-Since being productive isn’t really about getting up a 4 am, but working when no one else is, I have a different suggestion.
-Instead of getting up at 4 am every day, work when others aren’t.
-Do a night shift, or work weekends and take the week off (my personal favorite) because, when you read between the lines of all of these articles, blog posts, and videos, the root of productivity is not waking up early but working in isolation from other people.
+Since being productive isn’t really about getting up a 4 am but working when no one else is, I have a different suggestion.
+Instead of getting up at 4 am daily, work when others aren’t.
+Do a night shift or work weekends and take the week off (my personal favorite) because, when you read between the lines of all of these articles, blog posts, and videos, the root of productivity is not waking up early but working in isolation from other people.
 Or go off and live in a cabin somewhere.
-Or do like what George R. R. Martin purports to do: go back to a crappy old desktop computer without even the capability of connecting to the internet, running DOS, and use a full-screen plain text editor.
+Or do what George R. R. Martin purports to do: go back to a crappy old desktop computer without even the capability of connecting to the internet, running DOS, and using a full-screen plain text editor.
 Oh, the productivity!